RayMarquina/dbt_project/CONTRIBUTING.md

 tests.
 You can also run tests in parallel, for example, you can run unit tests for Python 3.6, Python 3.7, Python 3.8, `flake8` checks, and `mypy` checks in parallel with `tox -p`.
 Also, you can run unit tests for specific python versions with `tox -e py36`.
-The configuration for these tests in located in `tox.ini`
+The configuration for these tests in located in `tox.ini`.

 #### `pytest`